Vancouver is considering hosting a Formula E race using electric cars - Port Alberni Valley News

-The battery-electric race would be hosted by a private Canadian promoter of the Formula E World Championship, OSS Group, as part of a business conference focused on climate and sustainability.
+The battery-electric race would be part of a business conference focused on climate and sustainability, hosted by a private Canadian promoter of the Formula E World Championship, OSS Group.

 “It would generate significant economic benefit to the city and support recovery of the gutted tourism sector,” according to a joint motion filed by Sarah Kirby-Yung and Michael Wiebe.